softwaresaved/byte-sized-rse/episodes/12-running-vscode.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Key VSCode features are accessible via the left navigation bar and the menu.
+- Key VSCode features are accessible via the left navigation bar and the menu
 - VSCode's capabilities can be increased by installing extensions
 - Language-specific support is available via extensions
 - A VSCode "workspace" is a project that consists of a collection of folder and files